rickmora98/Excel-Dashboard/README.md

 and complicated array formulas in many of the cells.
 I later added VBA code to keep the sheets properly formatted for printing.
 And then more VBA code to assist with data entry and period-end reconciling, and still more VBA code to pull data from other workbooks when the data entry became formidable. <br>

-I no longer work in that industry, but as this project was very important to me for so long, I still open the workbook from time to time and make some tweeks.
+I no longer work in that industry, but as this project was very important to me for so long, I still open the workbook from time to time to make some tweaks.
 I add features I wish I had thought of while I was still working in that role.
 I now know that this project would have been better suited for a business intelligence application and/or a database application, but at that time, Excel was the only tool I had access to.
 I have created this repository and included a demonstration version of this project (with fictitious entries, of course) because I think it nicely illustrates how far you can push Excel to create solutions for your data